• Home

 How did you learn photography?

 As a self-taught photographer, I utilised a lot of YouTube videos to learn how to shoot in manual settings on my camera.
 It also helps by following photographers or content creators you admire for their photography style that you’d like to emulate.
-The best way to get used to shooting in a manual is through practice.
+The best way to get used to shooting in manual mode is through practice.
 Start at home, day trips from home, really anything to get you started to take photos in manual settings.

 View this post on Instagram